dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

 ## Adapting the GUI

-First let's pretend the ChuckNorris class already exists and
+Let's pretend the ChuckNorris class already exists for now. [^1]

-* Add a `text_view` ID for the text view in the `content_main` layout.
+We start by adding a `text_view` ID for the text view in the `content_main` layout.

-* Adapt the `MainActivity.java` file to  update the text view when clicking on the floating button action.
+Then we adapt the `MainActivity.java` file to  update the text view when clicking on the floating button action:

 ```java